Azure/AvereSDK/docs/azure_reference.md

 }
 ```

 In the Azure CLI, run this command (as subscription owner) to create the role definition.

 `az role definition create --role-definition` *path_to_file*

 Example:
-`az role definition create --role-definition averecluster.json`
+`az role definition create --role-definition avereclustercustom.json`

-When you issue the vfxt.py `--create` command, you must pass the role name (from the `Name` value in the .json file)in the `--avere-role` argument.
+When you issue the vfxt.py `--create` command, pass the custom role name (from the `Name` value in the .json file) in the `--avere-role` argument.

 Example: